On the detailed structure of quantum control landscape for fast single qubit phase-shift gate generation: Introduction

 In this work, we analytically study the detailed structure of quantum control landscape around special critical point for the problem of single-qubit phase shift gate generation on the fast time scale.
 The absence of traps for single-qubit gate generation was proven on long time scale in~\cite{Pechen2012,PechenIl'in2014} and on fast time scale~\cite{PechenIl'in2016,Volkov_Morzhin_Pechen}, where a single special control which is a critical point was studied and shown to be a saddle.
 However, the numbers of negative and positive eigenvalues of Hessian at this saddle point control were not studied.
 At the same time, these numbers are important as they determine the numbers of directions towards decreasing and increasing of the objective and hence determine the level of difficulty for practical optimization starting in a vicinity of the saddle point.
 The numbers of positive and negative eigenvalues of Hessian of the objective for some other examples of quantum systems were computed in~\cite{MoorePRA2011}.
 In this work, we compute the numbers of negative and positive eigenvalues of Hessian at this saddle point, give estimates on magnitude of the eigenvalues and also significantly simplify our previous proof of the theorem about Hessian at this saddle point~\cite{Volkov_Morzhin_Pechen}.
+Numerical experiments for the problem of single-qubit phase shift gate generation on the fast time scale were performed in~\cite{Volkov_Morzhin_Pechen,Morzhin_Pechen_arxive}.

 In Sec.~\ref{Sec:2}, we summarize results of previous works which are relevant for our study.
-In Sec.~\ref{Sec:3}, the main theorem of this work is presented; its proof is provided in Sec.~\ref{Sec:3}.
-Conclusions section~\ref{Sec:4} summarizes this work.
+In Sec.~\ref{Sec:3}, the main theorem of this work is presented; its proof is provided in Sec.~\ref{Sec:4}.
+Conclusions Sec.~\ref{Sec:5} summarizes this work.